For Institutions

 The institutional signing keys.

 The private key cannot be extracted.
 Signing requires physical possession and a deliberate touch; Authentic Memory has no access to private keys at any stage.
-Login alone, whether via passkey or magic link, grants only viewing access — any action with cryptographic consequence requires a fresh YubiKey presentation.
-An attacker with access to email can read, but cannot sign.
+Login alone, whether via passkey or magic link, grants only viewing access.
+Anything with cryptographic consequence needs the physical key again, so someone who gets into an email account can read, but never sign.

 Primary 7B2F·9C81